keith-packard/lola/README.md

 input.
 This allows them to operate on the just-matched input token value, and also at end-of-file.

-## C Framework
+## Lola C Framework

 The current C output code generates a header file that defines the tokens, specifies a parser that includes the actions as case elements of a switch statement.
 All of this is generated in a single C header file, which makes incorporating it into build system straightforward.

-### The Generated C Header
+### The Lola Generated C Header

-The header file has four parts.
+The Lola generated header file has four parts.
 Each part is protected by #ifdefs, so this single header file can be used multiple times, extracting the desired information by selecting the desired bits.

  1) An enum containing all of the tokens used in the grammar, terminals non-terminals and actions.
 This is to be used by the